mogana26596/Day-03/README.md

 }

-Different between screen, window and document in Javascript:
+3.Different between screen, window and document in Javascript:

 Window:
 The JavaScript window object sits at the top of the JavaScript Object hierarchy and represents the browser window.
 The window object is supported by all browsers.
 All global JavaScript objects , functions, and variables automatically become members of the window object.
 The window is the first thing that gets loaded into the browser .
 The window object represents the current browsing context .
 It holds things like window.location, window.history, window.screen, window.status, or the window.document .
 Each browser tab has its own top-level window object.